TheCapstoneTeam/calender_agent/README.md

 ---

 ## 🧰 2.
-Create a Virtual Environment (optional if you decide to install the libraries )
+Create a Virtual Environment (optional if you decide to install the libraries globally)

 The `venv/` folder is **NOT** committed to GitHub, so each teammate must create their own.
 Also each member must make their own `.env` file containting the following structure: